 Dear Program Director:

 All Fellows attending the conference will be honored with a certificate of attendance.
-Up to three Fellows attending the conference will be selected to receive Distinguished Achievement Awards, which includes a travel award to the World Congress of Gastroenterology at ACG 2017 in October 2017.
+Up to three Fellows attending the conference will be selected to receive Distinguished Achievement Awards, which includes a travel award to the 2018 ACG Annual Meeting in October 2018.

 The goals of this conference include providing Fellows an opportunity to present their research to colleagues in a less pressured environment than at national meetings, and to receive coaching on presentation skills from experienced faculty.
 Educational objectives for this part of the conference include the following: